KILTprotocol/docs/docs/sdk/0-core-feature/0_did.md

   {Example3}
 </CodeBlock>

-If additional keys are to be specified, then they can be included in the DID create operation.
+If additional keys or service endpoints are to be specified, then they can be included in the DID create operation.

 <CodeBlock className="language-ts">
   {Example4}